Jira migrated from cwiki

 For each component we strive to have shepherds and contributors involved.
 Shepherds should be committers or knowledgeable component owners and are responsible for driving their blocking tickets to completion and ensuring quality in their claimed area, while contributors have signed up to help verify that subsystem by running tests or contributing fixes.
 Shepherds also ideally help set testing standards and ensure that we meet a high standard of quality in their claimed area.

-If you are interested in contributing to testing 4.0, please add your name as a reviewer and get involved in the the tracking ticket, and dev list/IRC discussions involving that component.
-Reach out to the assignee on the ticket to get context and oriented with the work.
+If you are interested in contributing to testing 4.0, please add your name as assignee if you want to drive things, reviewer if just participate and review, and get involved in the the tracking ticket, and dev list/IRC discussions involving that component.

 We've tried to collect some of the major components or subsystems that we want to ensure work properly towards having a great 4.0 release.
 If you think something is missing please add it.
 Better yet volunteer to contribute to testing it!